Tsipras likely to call confidence vote after party revolt

 Tsipras fired his last energy minister Panagiotis Lafazanis for joining a previous rebellion.
 Lafazanis now leads Syriza members who oppose the conditions that Tsipras had to accept in return for the 86 billion euros ($95 billion) in loans.

-Last week Lafazanis took a step towards breaking away from Syriza, a coalition of the radical left, by calling for a new anti-bailout movement.
+Last week Lafazanis took a step toward breaking away from Syriza, a coalition of the radical left, by calling for a new anti-bailout movement.

 The chances that the hard left wing will relent and rally behind Tsipras in a confidence vote look slim.